robindotis/contented/docs/docs.md

 Files on GitHub can be browsed just like on your desktop.
 Click on "Code" in top right and you will see a list of all the files.

-Generally content is added into Markdown files, with the extension ".md".
+Content is added into Markdown files, with the extension ".md".
 Markdown is very simply language for writing content that will be converted to HTML when the page is published.
 For more details on Markdown, please see [GitHub's Markdown guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 Markdown can also contain HTMNL, so you can markup your content in plain HTML if you prefer.
 Mozilla provide a [very good HTML reference](https://developer.mozilla.org/en-US/docs/Web/HTML), if you are new to HTML.

+Only files with the extension .md are processed and converted to HTML files.
+By default, all other file types are ignored unless they are files in the assets folder, which are then simply copied.

-#### Front Matter
+### Front Matter

 Each Markdown file can also contain settings specific to that page.
 This is called Front Matter and is always placed at the start of the file.